 can nominate up to two applicants per year for this competitive fellowship.

 Students typically receive support for work as teaching assistants during their first two years, and, after successful completion of the Ph.D. qualifying exam, research support until completion of their thesis and degree.

-The graduate courses are described in the SMU Graduate Student Course Catalog (2013-2015) (Link to the e-Book version of the catalog).
+The graduate courses are described in the SMU Graduate Student Course Catalog (2013-2015).
 All formal course information is available in the Dedman College/Physics section of the book.

 The core course plan for graduate students is provided in the Physics Graduate Handbook, as well as suggestions for other courses needed to fulfill our program's requirements for credit-hours.

-The emphasis of our graduate program is on the Ph.D. degree, and we generally only accept students for that program.
-However, students may earn an M.S. degree, either in the course of their Ph.D. program or to pursue other options.
-The requirements for our Master's Degree program are provided in the Physics Graduate Handbook.
+The emphasis of our graduate program is on the Ph.D. degree, and we only accept students for that program.
+However, students may earn an M.S. degree en route to their Ph.D.
+The requirements for a Master's Degree are found in the Physics Graduate Handbook.